Photo: Getty Images

-Most kids become ready to start potty training anywhere between the ages of 18 months and four years of age, says Smile.
-The majority of kids are ready when they are two or three, but it’s not unusual to need to wait until age four.
+Smile says that most kids become ready to start potty training anywhere between the ages of 18 months and four years of age.
+Most kids are ready when they are two or three, but it’s not unusual to wait until age four.
 “There is a lot of cultural variability in the timing of potty training,” says Smile.

 Typical timeline: Two to four years old